-Section 1.
-Whenever two or more boroughs, situate in the same county or in different counties, shall be adjacent, and of compact territory, they may be consolidated into one borough.
+Section 215.
+Adjacent Boroughs May Be Consolidated.- Whenever two or more boroughs, situate in the same county or in different counties, shall be adjacent and of compact territory they may be consolidated into one borough.

-Section 2.
-Such consolidation shall be made under the following conditions:
+Section 216.
+Joint Agreements for Consolidation.- Such consolidation shall be made under the following conditions:

-(a) The councils of the boroughs may of their own initiative, or shall, within sixty days after each is requested in writing by at least one hundred qualified electors of the respective borough, enter into a joint agreement, under the corporate seal of each borough, for the consolidation thereof into one borough.
+The councils of the boroughs may of their own initiative, or shall within sixty days after each is requested in writing by at least one hundred qualified electors of the respective borough, enter into a joint agreement, under the corporate seal of each borough, for the consolidation thereof into one borough.
 The joint agreement shall set forth the name of the new borough, the number of wards, if any, into which the borough is to be divided, the territorial boundaries thereof.
-It may also set forth such terms as have been agreed upon for the disposition of the assets of each of the boroughs, and for the liquidation of the indebtedness of each of the boroughs, either jointly, separately, or in certain defined proportions, and the adjusting and paying of the same by separate rates of taxation on all property subject to taxation within the boundaries of such boroughs, respectively.
+It may also set forth such terms as have been agreed upon for the disposition of the assets of each of the boroughs, and for the liquidation of the indebtedness of each of the boroughs, either jointly, separately, or in certain defined proportions, and the adjusting and paying of the same by separate rates of taxation on all property subject to taxation within the boundaries of such boroughs respectively.

-(b) The question of the consolidation of such boroughs shall be submitted to the vote of the qualified electors of each of the boroughs at a special election to be held on a day to be designated in the joint agree.
-0 ment.
-The election shall be held by the regular election officers, and in accordance with the provisions of the laws regulating elections.
+Section 217.
+Elections On Question of Consolidation.- The question of the consolidation of such boroughs shall be submitted to the vote of the qualified electors of each of the boroughs at a special election to be held on the day to be designated in the joint agreement.
+The election shall be held by the regular election officers and in accordance with the provisions of the laws regulating general elections.
 If such special election shall be ordered within ninety days of any general or municipal election, the election shall be held on the day fixed for the holding of such election.
 Notice of such election shall be given by proclamation by the high constables of the respective boroughs in the manner prescribed for proclamations for elections for municipal officers.

-(c) The election shall be by ballot, which shall be marked "Proposed consolidation," and below shall be printed the words "For consolidation" and "Against consolidation," and the elector shall designate with an "X" his desire to vote for or against such consolidation.
+The election shall be by ballot, which shall be marked "Proposed consolidation," and below shall be printed the words, "For consolidation" and "Against consolidation," and the elector shall designate with an "X" his desire to vote for or against such consolidation.

-(d) If the majority of the votes cast for and against the proposed consolidation at such election, in each of the boroughs, is in favor of the ratification of the agreement, that fact shall be certified to the council of each of the boroughs by the respective election boards or return judges, and the burgess and secretary of the respective borough shall cause a certification of the result to be indorsed upon the joint agreement.

-(e) The agreement, or a certified copy thereof, with all its indorsements shall be filed in the office of the Secretary of the Commonwealth.
+If the majority of the votes cast for and against the proposed consolidation at such election, in each of the boroughs, is in favor of the ratification of the agreement, that fact shall be certified to the council of each of the boroughs by the respective election boards or return judges, and the burgess and secretary of the respective borough shall cause a certification of the result to be indorsed upon the joint agreement.
+Section 218.
+Agreement to Be Filed With Secretary of Commonwealth; Letters Patent.-The agreement, or a certified copy thereof, with all its endorsements, shall be filed in the office of the Secretary of the Commonwealth.
 Upon the filing thereof, the Governor shall cause letters patent to be issued, under the great seal of the Commonwealth, consolidating the boroughs into one corporation by the name set forth in the joint agreement.
-A copy of such agreement, duly certified by the Secretary of the Commonwealth, under the seal of his office, shall be evidence of the existence of the new borough.
+A copy of such agreement, duly certified by the Secretary of the Commonwealth under the seal of his office, shall be evidence of the existence of the new borough.